Germany's Merck to buy hi-tech materials firm AZ for $2.6 billion

 "Our philosophy has always been to never put all eggs in one basket," finance chief Matthias Zachert told reporters on Thursday.

 The electronics industry uses specialty chemicals to produce chips, displays and other components.
-Many of the products are high-margin, but demand is closely tied to production cycles in manufacturing centres like Taiwan.
+Many of the products are high-margin, but demand is closely tied to production cycles in manufacturing centers like Taiwan.

-Zachert said the deal would also give Merck new customers, such as semiconductor maker SK Hynix Inc (000660.KS).
+Zachert said the deal would also give Merck new customers, such as semiconductor maker SK Hynix Inc.

 Optronics made up 32 percents of AZ's $363.7 million revenue in the six months to end-June.
 Supplies of chemicals to the chip-making industry accounted for the rest.